.

 Saying goodbye to the former New York City mayor

 When I entered the lovely, Montauk home where Mr. Koch was staying, he was taking a mid-day siesta on the couch.
-A moment later, waking with a start, the then 86-year-old, former mayor of New York, was feisty and fiery as ever.
+A moment later, waking with a start, the then 86-year-old, former Mayor of New York was feisty and fiery as ever.

 Throughout the interview, I tried to stay in the background, almost invisible, as not to stop the flow of dialogue that was crashing about the room, like the waves of the nearby Atlantic.